vue-styleguidist/vue-styleguidist/docs/Documenting.md

     })
     ```

-    This example is rendered only as highlighted source code, not an actual component:
+    Examples with all other languages are rendered only as highlighted source code, not an actual component:

     ```html
     <Button size="large">Push Me</Button>